XC-Li/crawler_projects/weibo_hot_topic/readme.md

 # Crawler for hot topics on Sina Weibo
-A Christmas Project
+A Christmas Present Project for Miss C.

-By: Xiaochi (George) Li
+Designed by: Xiaochi (George) Li
 Dec.2018